IORDACHE00/ARCANE/README.md

 ### Installation

-To use MyProgrammingLanguage, follow these steps:
+To use Arcane, follow these steps:

 1. Clone the repository or download the source code.
 2. Compile the source code using `go run main.go` or `go build` and run the 'arcane.exe`.